 Psychological Incapacity Annulment

-Psychological Incapacity Annulment is the most commonly ground to end a marriage which states that “one of the spouses is psychologically incapacitated to perform marital duties to the other spouse”.
+Psychological Incapacity Annulment is the most common ground to end a marriage which states that “one of the spouses is psychologically incapacitated to perform marital duties to the other spouse”.

 That is the technical definition.